geneseframework/mapper/README.md

 ### geneseconfig.ts

-A file called `geneseconfig.ts` must be at the root of your project :
+A file called `geneseconfig.ts` can be added at the root of your project.
+If there is no `geneseconfig.ts` file at the root of your project, `@genese/mapper` will use configuration by default.

 ```ts
 export const geneseConfig: GeneseConfig = {